sap-tutorials/sap-build-process-automation/tutorials/spa-custom-variables-vertical/spa-custom-variables-vertical.md

 parser: v2
 ---

-# Use Custom Variables for the global process
+# Use Advanced Custom Variables for the global process
 <!-- description --> Add, modify and use custom variables in the process.